 Posters

-Black History Month: Lady Phyll Opoku-Gyimah poster
+Black history people: Lady Phyll Opoku-Gyimah poster

 Lady Phyll is one of the co-founders of the UK Black Pride, which is the Europe’s largest celebration for Black LGBT people.

-Black History Month: Toni Morrison
+Black history people: Toni Morrison poster

 Toni Morrison was the only African American author (and one of the few women) to win the Nobel Prize for literature.

-Black History Month: Beryl Gilroy poster
+Black history people: Beryl Gilroy poster

 Beryl Gilroy was born in British Guiana in 1924.
 She was a pioneering writer, teacher and part of the ‘Windrush generation.

-Black History Month: Claudia Jones poster
+Black history people: Claudia Jones poster

 Claudia Jones spent her life fighting for tolerance and equality, which led her to become a founder of the much-loved Notting Hill Carnival.

-Black History Month: Jayaben Desai poster
+Black history people: Jayaben Desai poster

 Jayaben Desai organised strikes at the Grunwick photographic film-processing plant in London in 1976-1978.

-Black History Month: Len Kwesi Garrison poster
+Black history people: Len Kwesi Garrison poster

 Len Kwesi Garrison worked to support the education of Black children about their history and culture, and preserving Black British history.

-Black History Month: Margaret Busby poster
+Black history people: Margaret Busby poster

 Margaret Busby became Britain’s first Black woman book publisher – and the youngest – when she co-founded a publishing company in 1967.